The MONASTIC LIFE

 Drawing with a combination of chalks on gray paper, the artist depicts the expressive face of the elderly abbot, with white highlights and warm shading.
 Several strokes of black chalk define the monk's black scapula with hood lowered.
 Roseman has masterly drawn the head-and-shoulders portrait with an immediacy of lively expression as Dom Sylvester looks directly out at the viewer.

 On the bottom of this page are links to the other pages on the Monastic Orders.

 Roseman's work brought him to the Abbey of Fleury in the spring of 1979.
 The Benedictine abbey was founded in the mid-seventh century along the banks of the Loire.
 By the ninth century, Fleury was an important spiritual center and place of pilgrimage as the monastery had come to possess the relics of St. Benedict, safeguarded today in the crypt of the Romanesque church.
-Drawings from Fleury and a photograph of the columns of the tower porch of the abbey church are presented on the website page "Ora et Labora, Prayer and Work."
+Drawings from Fleury and a photograph of the tower porch of the abbey church are presented on the website page "Ora et Labora, Prayer and Work."

 3. The splendid eleventh-century cloister of the

 Benedictine Abbey of Silos, Spain, is exemplary

 Abbaye de Solesmes, France